Wheel Alignment Services

 For anyone searching for Nebraska, Iowa, and Kansas-area wheel alignment service, no one beats T.O.
 Haas Tire & Auto.
 We’re the one alignment shop in the area that has it all, including:

 No matter how flashy new auto businesses can be, they can’t replace the assurance that comes with a strong reputation among people in the area.
 While you might get good results from less-established auto shops, it’ll be much harder to know what you’re getting into when you choose these businesses for auto maintenance.

 On the other hand, T.O.
-Haas is a well-known name in Kansas and Nebraska.
+Haas is a well-known name in Kansas, Iowa, and Nebraska.
 Our business has been around since 1947, and we’ve lasted this long thanks to our firm commitment to quality.
 If you want to be sure your tire alignment will be a success, you can rely on us to get it done!